 Singapore LNG Terminal, Jurong Island, Singapore

 The Singapore liquefied natural gas import terminal is the country's first LNG regasification facility.
-Located in Jurong Island, the facility will be used for importing LNG, reloading and regasification and storage.
-It will be a hub for physical LNG trading and regional redistribution.
-The S$1.7bn project is being developed by Singapore LNG.
+Located in Jurong Island, the facility is used for importing LNG, reloading and regasification and storage.
+It is a hub for physical LNG trading and regional redistribution.
+The S$1.7bn project was developed by Singapore LNG.

 The project is the first open-access multi-user terminal in Asia.
 It is capable of importing LNG and re-exporting it to various suppliers.
-The terminal will have a capacity of six million tons per annum (mtpa).
+The terminal has a capacity of six million tons per annum (mtpa).

-The project is being constructed on a 30ha site in the south-western part of Jurong Island.
-Construction on the project began in March 2010 and will be completed by 2013.
+The project was constructed on a 30ha site in the south-western part of Jurong Island.
+Construction on the project began in March 2010 and was completed in May 2013.
 As of August 2011, the project was 50% complete.

-The unused storage capacity in the terminal during the initial years will be used for physical LNG trading.
-As part of storage and reloading service, the traders will be able to store and reload LNG for exports.
-The storage capacity will reduce with the increase in domestic LNG demand.
+The unused storage capacity in the terminal during the initial years is used for physical LNG trading.
+As part of storage and reloading service, the traders are able to store and reload LNG for exports.
+The storage capacity reduces with the increase in domestic LNG demand.
 With a favourable response from traders for LNG storage, additional storage tanks will be built.

 The contract to build and operate the terminal was assigned to PowerGas in September 2007.
 In June 2009, Singapore's energy statutory board Energy Market Authority (EMA) took over the responsibility of the development and ownership of the LNG terminal from PowerGas as it was found that the development of the project on commercial lines was not viable.